munificent/finch/doc/markdown/expressions.markdown

 ## Arrays

 Finch has built-in support for resizable arrays.
 Most of the things you can do with arrays use normal message syntax, but there's also a little special sauce for creating arrays.
 If you surround a series of expressions with square brackets, it creates an array with an element for the value of each expression.
-Elements are separated with newlines or semi-colons like in a regular sequence.
+Elements are separated with commas (or newlines) like a normal sequence.
 Enough talk:

     :::finch
     []             // creates an empty array